Beckwithia (plant)

-Beckwithia is a genus of plants of the buttercup family.
+Beckwithia is a genus of plants of the family Ranunculaceae.
 Most botanists consider it synonymous to a clade consisting of Ranunculus glacialis and Ranunculus andersonii.
 B. glacialis has several distinct forms that may also be considered subspecies or closely related species.
 However, molecular studies have supported the placement of B. glacialis and B. camissonis within Ranunculus, distant from B. andersonii.